cdelgehier/oio-docs/doc/source/user-guide/openiocli.rst

 Use multiple accounts
 ---------------------

-Specify in which account to execute the actions by adding the ``--oio-account <account_name>`` parameter to your commands:
+Specify in which account to execute actions by adding the ``--oio-account <account_name>`` parameter to your commands:

    .. code-block:: console